 Because sweaters stretch, you need to stitch carefully and it's best to work without an embroidery hoop.
 However, the process is simple when you use the tracing paper method for marking your pattern.
 Not only does the paper show you what to stitch, but it also acts as a stabilizer for your embroidery.

 - Embroidery floss

 - Tracing paper

 Download the Sweater Weather pattern.
 Print out the pattern and size it as desired.
 The pattern page includes three versions, each with a different curve.
-Hold the patterns up to the neckline of your sweater to see which works best.
+Hold the patterns up to the neckline of your sweater to see which one works best.